FryingDutch/DoubleDutch/README.md

 ```

 ## Installation and set-up
-DoubleDutch needs a .crt file named "certificate.crt" and a .key file named "privateKey.key" to be placed in the "src" folder, in order to run.
+DoubleDutch needs a .crt file named "certificate.crt" and a .key file named "privateKey.key", in order to run.
 DoubleDutch runs inside a Docker container.
 To build using the provided _.Dockerfile_:
 ```bash
 docker build . -t server